arnaudduval/fortran_examples/README.md

  - passing derived type instance as an argument of a subroutine
  - handle several derived type
  - handle composition of derived tyes

+ ## Strings
+ An example to handle a string as an argument of a subroutine